dietrichl-cyber/dietrichl-cyber.github.io/index.md

 </style>

 <p class="hero">
-  Helping learners explain ecology across scales
+  How people perceive and understand ecology across scales
-  <span class="sub">– from molecules to ecosystems</span>
+  <span class="sub">— and how this relates to environmental beliefs</span>
 </p>